GCIncentives/order-service/docs/index.md

 Two fields - EnhancedAcknowledgementIdentifier and EnhanceCacheIdentifier have been added to OrderCreateResult to help with processing of the order messages.
 More on addition of Enhanced Fields in

-## Enhanced Result when submitting an order.
+## Enhancement: Enhanced Result when submitting an order.
 ### Method: Create(ExternalOrder)
 ### Enhancement Id: 10001- 7401